laclustr/TIGG/README.md

 Check the version of your calculator OS by pressing the '2nd' key as well as the '+' key.
 Next, press the '1' key, directly below the edition of your calculator should be a number in this format 'x.x.x.xxxx'.
 For CE Calculators - If the first two numbers are '5.4' or less, skip to step 4.
 If the number is '5.5' or greater, proceed to step 3.
-For non-CE Calculators - If the number is less than 2.55 skip to step 4, otherwise proceed to step 3.
+For non-CE Calculators - Proceed to step 3.

 Step 3.